sunholo-data/sunholo-py/docs/blog/2025-09-20-ai-protocols.md

 While MCP connects AI to tools and data, A2A defines how AI agents collaborate.
 It's the difference between giving workers tools and teaching them to work as a team.

-The A2A protocol again would only be of value if it was not a lock-in to only Google AI, so it was deliberately kept vendor-neutral, transferred to the open source [Linux Foundation project](https://developers.googleblog.com/en/google-cloud-donates-a2a-to-linux-foundation/) and so is also endorsed by competitor AI companies such as AWS, Salesforce, ServiceNow, Microsoft and IBM.
+The A2A protocol again would only be of value if it was not a vendor lock-in to Google, so it was deliberately kept vendor-neutral, transferred to the open source [Linux Foundation project](https://developers.googleblog.com/en/google-cloud-donates-a2a-to-linux-foundation/) and so is also endorsed by competitor AI companies such as AWS, Salesforce, ServiceNow, Microsoft and IBM.
 Like HTTP before it, A2A's value only emerges through universal adoption.

 <ProtocolComparison
   title="From HTTP to A2A: How Protocols Shape Technology Eras"